-- Supplemental Access Control, - Standard and biometric PIN management (therefore PIN associated commands are out of scope),
+- Supplemental Access Control

+- Standard and biometric PIN management (therefore PIN associated commands are out of scope)

+- BAP and EAP applications

 2.7 TOE life cycle

 The Smart card life-cycle considered hereby, is the one described in [R13].
 This protection profile is decomposed into 7 phases, described hereafter, whose only first three ones defined the TOE evaluation scope.